Abdulrahman-Ayman-Farid/Google-Solution-Challenge/README.md

 ## Alert System

-- The script sends alerts to a specified Telegram user when defects are detected in an image.
+- The script sends alerts upon finding a deffect to the user trying it with the specific type of defect detected in the image entered.
-- Configure the recipient's chat ID in the `another_user_chat_id` variable in the `main.py` script.
+- Also we simulated the idea of alert system by adding a feature in our script that enables us to choose a user to be admin(by putting his chat id) This user also will get the image entered by the other user trying the prototype and also will recieve the alert upon this photo.
+You can try this feature by entering a different telegram chat id(not the same chat ID trying the prototype) in the script by Configuring the recipient's chat ID in the `another_user_chat_id` variable in the `main.py` script.

 ## Notes
-- Our Bot doesn't support text messages
+- Our Bot doesn't support text messages as inputting images only and getting the output ready makes the bot smarter.
-- Only send the desired Photo without Entering any Prompt
+- Only send the desired Photo without Entering any Prompt.
-- You must run the python script while trying the bot as the bot is programmed with this script
+- You must run the python script while trying the bot as the bot is programmed with this script.